make-believe-labs/snack-shop/snack-shop-bff/README.md

 ## Prerequisites

-Make sure to use the Node version defined in `.nvmrc`.
+Make sure to have the Node version defined in `.nvmrc` installed and to use it.

 ```bash
 nvm use